 "We mothers are learning to mark our mothering success by our daughters’ lengthening flight." — Letty Cottin Pogrebin

-As a founding editor of Ms. magazine and author, Letty Cottin Pogrebin knows a thing or two about being a successful woman in a man's world.
+editor of and author, Letty Cottin Pogrebin knows a thing or two about being a successful woman in a man's world.
 She encourages moms to teach our daughters to soar further than we ever thought possible, and to know that we'll always try to boost them towards a better future.
+Ms. magazine

 “Mothers and daughters together are a powerful force to be reckoned with.” — Melia Keeton-Digby